 As mentioned in chapter 2.2, when you create an issue and assign it to a project, that issue will appear on that project board (in the “To do” list).
 You can also see who is assigned to that project.
-When a team-member starts working on a task, it will drag and drop the issue to the “In progress” column.
-When the task is finished, the team member will close the task (see chapter 2.2) and it will automatically be moved to the “Done” column.
+When a group member starts working on a task, it will drag and drop the issue to the “In progress” column.
+When the task is finished, the group member will close the task (see chapter 2.2) and it will automatically be moved to the “Done” column.
 This overview will look something like this.